 Employers worldwide are using different forms of tests and tools to decide whether you have the enthusiasm, cultural fitment, and motivation that the employer is looking for.

-In terms of cultural fitment, employers assess personality, attitude and general work style of the candidate.
+In terms of cultural fitment, employers assess the personality, attitude, and general work style of the candidate.

 I will also discuss common psychometric test* questions asked during job employment.